panoschron97/Springboot_Rest_Api_Crud_App/README.md

-# Springboot REST API CRUD App
+# Springboot rest api crud app

 This project is a comprehensive RESTful API built with Spring Boot.
 It demonstrates full CRUD (Create, Read, Update, Delete) functionality for a company management system, including entities for Companies, Departments, Tasks, and Employee Information.
 The application is secured using Spring Security with role-based access control and integrates Springdoc OpenAPI for interactive API documentation.